OPUS Research Assessment Framework (RAF)

 To ensure the successful implementation of the RAF, five categories of interventions have been identified: Policy, Resource, Repository, Awareness Raising, and Training.
 These interventions emphasize the need for senior management support, clear strategies, procedural guidelines, adequate resources, easily accessible repositories, education for researchers on data collection, and training initiatives to equip researchers with necessary skills.

-Deliverable D3.1 provides in-depth insights into the guiding principles, structure, and implementation of the RAF, featuring generic indicators and metrics in Section 3 and Open Science indicators and metrics in Section 4.
+Deliverable D3.1 provides in-depth insights into the guiding principles, structure, and implementation of the RAF, featuring generic indicators in Section 3 and Open Science indicators and metrics in Section 4.
 The report concludes with a discussion on future steps and the role of the OPUS project.
 For a detailed overview, including all generic and Open Science indicators and metrics, Appendix 1 presents the full RAF.

-A notable strength of the OPUS RAF is its ability to encompass the entire spectrum of researchers’ activities, extending beyond research-related endeavors.
-The framework accommodates both open and non-open activities undertaken by researchers, emphasizing the importance of transparency and collaboration in the research landscape.
+A notable strength of the OPUS RAF is its ability to encompass the entire spectrum of researchers’ activities, extending beyond research-related endeavours.
+The framework accommodates both open and non-open activities undertaken by researchers, emphasising the importance of transparency and collaboration in the research landscape.
 It even includes a dedicated framework for evaluating Open Science activities, reflecting the growing significance of openness and collaboration in the scientific community.

 To capture the comprehensive nature of researchers’ activities, the OPUS RAF incorporates three types of indicators: process, output, and outcome indicators.
 Process indicators track ongoing or developing activities, while output indicators measure tangible products or clear endpoints resulting from those activities.
 Finally, outcome indicators assess the immediate or short-term results generated by the outputs.